-Discussion papers published in NHESSD remain permanently archived, citable, and publicly accessible.
-Normally, they cannot be withdrawn after publication.
+All preprints posted in NHESSD remain permanently archived, citable, and publicly accessible and therefore cannot be removed.
 This approach has been chosen for a number of practical and conceptual reasons, and it has proven to be beneficial for scientific communication and quality assurance as explained above.

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.

 Where can authors find guidance on data and software deposition, availability, and citation?